-While working on your menu, be sure to think about your demographic.
+While working on how to make a restaurant menu, be sure to think about your demographic.
 For instance, if you’re planning on opening a restaurant in a college town, the menu should be customized to college-aged customers.
 If this isn’t your target market, then choosing a new location (or concept) is ideal.

 Develop a Restaurant Business Plan

 Like any new business, a reliable business plan is required.
 Most restaurant business plans are split into sections that describe the different aspects of your business, including the concept and financials.

 Your business plan will help you sort out the details of your business and help you get potential investors.
 Here are some components to include in your business plan:

 - Executive Summary.
 This is a summary of everything listed below.
 It’s the first part of your business plan, but it’s ideally written last.

 - Company Overview.
 Go into detail about your company overview and what plans you have for your business.

 - Management Structure.
 Sort out the details for management and ownership.

 - Staffing Needs.
 It’s common for businesses to underestimate the number of employees or staff members they need.
 Writing it down can give you a more realistic vision of how many people you need to hire to run your business.

 - Marketing and Competitive Analysis.
 This component is research-heavy.
 Include an analysis of the competition and demographics in the location you’ve chosen.

 - Advertising Strategies.
 With the use of your marketing analysis, you can choose the ideal advertising and marketing strategies.